Tending the Flame

 Our Reunion Itinerary

 The Song Leader Reunion will be a blend and balance of practice, learning, and community building.
-I want this reunion to be shaped by YOUR interests, and I’ll send out a questionnaire beforehand, to gather your ideas.
+I want this reunion to be shaped by YOUR interests, and I’ll send out a questionnaire beforehand.
 In the meantime, here is what I’m envisioning for our time together…

 Full-group and break-out sessions to practice song-leading in a supportive and encouraging environment

-Workshop-style sessions and roundtable discussions to explore topics that YOU bring.
+Workshop-style sessions, to explore topics that interest you.
 For example, here are a few topics that we could explore, that we only scratched the surface of at the training:

 How to build a singing community: tried and tested methods for community engagement